- As low as $249/Night

 - Approximately 629 square feet

 Immerse yourself in the modern amenities of the newly updated unit, featuring a four-burner solid surface cooktop and modern faucets.
-The kitchen comes completely equipped with essential items such as pots, pans, glasses, silverware, a coffee maker, and more.
+The kitchen comes entirely equipped with essential items such as pots, pans, glasses, silverware, a coffee maker, and more.
 The open layout extends to the living area, complete with a dining table for four.

 Sea Watch Resort provides access to multiple pools and direct entry to the beach, ensuring a enchanting stay.
 Conveniently located near trendy attractions like the House of Blues, Alabama Theatre, and Tanger Outlets, this condo is your home away from home.
 We've thoughtfully outfitted the condo with essentials such as toilet paper, dish soap, hand soap, trash bags, and dish towels to enhance your vacation experience.